 Patients can use their existing SystmOnline login details to access the online services offered by your organisation via the app.

-Click Here to download a guide on how book appointments online with systmonline (.pdf)
+Click Here for how to book appointments online with systmonline

 Prescriptions Charges and Exemptions

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 From 1 April 2020 the charges are:

 - 12-month prepayment certificate (PPC): £105.90

 If you have to pay for four or more prescription items in three months, or more than 14 items in 12 months, you may find it cheaper to buy a PPC.
 The charge for a single prescription item is £9.15, whereas a three month PPC will cost you £29.65 and a 12 month PPC £105.90.